front-end-intermediate/5-express/readme.md

 </form>
 ```

 Note the encType attribute on the form.

-We haven't been using encTypes and this is for illustrative purposes only.
+Upload an image (reuse one of the images in `/public/img/`) and give it a unique name.

-Upload an image and create a recipe that uses it.
+Go to the home page and create a recipe that uses the new image.

-If successful, set the return value to `return res.sendStatus(200);`.
+Once successful, set the return value in the controllers function to `return res.sendStatus(200);`.

 ## Update the Recipe Model